tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 ```

 This is worse than before!
-Instead of removing "get" and "set", we've duplicated it.
+Instead of removing "get" and "set", we've repeated them.
 But not without reason;
 these two functions make up a lens.
 We can define a new type to hold them.